WordPress/gutenberg/packages/scripts/README.md

 When tests fail, both a screenshot and an HTML snapshot will be taken of the page and stored in the `artifacts/` directory at the root of your project.
 These snapshots may help debug failed tests during development or when running tests in a CI environment.

-The `artifacts/` directory can be customized by defining the `WP_ARTIFACTS_PATH` environment variable.
+The `artifacts/` directory can be customized by setting the `WP_ARTIFACTS_PATH` environment variable to the relative path of the desired directory within your project's root.
+For example: to change the default directory from `artifacts/` to `my/custom/artifacts`, you could use `WP_ARTIFACTS_PATH=my/custom/artifacts npm run test:e2e`.

 #### Advanced information